grakkit/grakkit/README.md

 Grakkit for fabric is still in development.
 In the meantime, we recommend [KubeJS](https://kubejs.latvian.dev) as an alternative.

 ## Further Reading
-For more info about Grakkit, modules, the JS command, and more, head on over to the [wiki](https://github.com/grakkit/grakkit/wiki) and read up. ***Attention:** This wiki is currently outdated and really only applies to servers.
+For more info about Grakkit, modules, the JS command, and more, head on over to the [wiki](https://github.com/grakkit/grakkit/wiki) and read up. ***Attention:** This wiki is slightly outdated and really only applies to servers.
 Many of the code samples in here may still work, but some may not.
 Use at your own risk!*

+For another useful guide to getting started, check out [Start Your Environment](https://github.com/grakkit/grakkit/wiki/HowTo-Start-Environment).
 ---

 *Owned and maintained by [RepComm](https://github.com/RepComm) and [hb432](https://github.com/hb432).
 Special thanks to [TonyGravagno](https://github.com/TonyGravagno), [dustinlacewell](https://github.com/dustinlacewell), [wagyourtail](https://github.com/wagyourtail), and [waterquarks](https://github.com/waterquarks) for their contributions to the project.*